| | | | | | |

 Instructions

-- Bake for about 20 to 25 minutes, or until the potatoes are tender golden brown and crusty.
+• Bake for about 20 to 25 minutes, or until the potatoes are tender, golden brown, and crisp around the edges.

 Nutrition